Manucho: Manchester United, loans at Panathinaikos and Hull City

-Hull City (loan)

 Having found first team opportunities hard to come by at Manchester United, on 16 January 2009 Manucho agreed to join Hull City on loan until the end of the 2008–09 season.
 He received a renewed work permit later that day and appeared as a substitute in a 3–1 home defeat by Arsenal on 17 January.
 On 4 March 2009, he scored his first Premier League goal, a last-minute winner for Hull City in a 1–0 away victory at Fulham.

 Real Valladolid

 After his loan spell with Hull, Manucho was deemed surplus to requirements at Manchester United, and on 17 July 2009, the club agreed a deal with Real Valladolid for the player's transfer.
 He signed a five-year contract with the Spanish club and was presented as a Real Valladolid player on 20 July 2009.
 After joining Valladolid, Manucho promised to score forty goals in a season for the club; he scored five in his first season.
 On 13 September 2009, he scored his first goal for the club in a 4–2 defeat against Valencia.
 Then he had to wait until 5 December 2009 for his next goal which earned them a vital point away to title challengers Sevilla.